bradleyschacht/LasVegasWorkshop2025/labs/06 - Advanced query techniques.md

     ``` sql
     SELECT 'dbo.FactSale'         AS TableName, COUNT(*) AS RecordCount FROM dbo.FactSale          WHERE InvoiceDateKey = '2013-01-01' UNION ALL
-    SELECT 'dbo.FactSale_Recoery' AS TableName, COUNT(*) AS RecordCount FROM dbo.FactSale_Recovery WHERE InvoiceDateKey = '2013-01-01' UNION ALL
+    SELECT 'dbo.FactSale_Recovery' AS TableName, COUNT(*) AS RecordCount FROM dbo.FactSale_Recovery WHERE InvoiceDateKey = '2013-01-01' UNION ALL
     SELECT 'stage.FactSale'       AS TableName, COUNT(*) AS RecordCount FROM stage.FactSale        WHERE InvoiceDateKey = '2013-01-01'
     ORDER BY TableName DESC
     ```